 Beware of Your Heating/Cooling System

 A routine professional inspection of your HVAC unit can help spot leaks that could one day damage your floor, wall, or ceiling.

 Water leakages will happen more in homes with older plumbing installations.
 Current government research shows that 5-10% of homes in the US have water leaks that lose up to 90 gallons a day or more.

 It has been calculated that if the 5% of American homes with the most leaks were to correct those leaks, it could save the nation over 177 billion gallons of water annually.

 Plumbing Inspections & Improvements in Portland, OR

 While it may seem odd for the Pacific Northwest, the state of Oregon is indeed facing a drought.

-Some of the above steps require professional inspections, yet they literally pay for themselves in terms of reduced monthly bills and preventing damage to your home.
+Some of the above steps require professional inspections, yet they pay for themselves in terms of reduced monthly bills and preventing damage to your home.